Why You’re Not Losing Weight Even Though You Eat Healthy

 Understanding Weight Loss: The Science Behind It

-Ultimately, a sound understanding of healthy eating, coupled with awareness of portion control and caloric content, is necessary.
-Evaluating food options critically and practicing moderation can assist individuals in achieving their weight loss goals while still enjoying nutritious foods.
+It is essential to be mindful of serving sizes, even with foods that are deemed healthy.
+Evaluating food options critically and practicing moderation can assist individuals in achieving their weight loss goals while still enjoying healthy recipes.

 The Role of Exercise in Weight Loss